-Medicare requires that we collect information from you about any other medical or drug insurance coverage that you have.
+Medicare requires that we collect information from you about any other medical insurance coverage that you have in addition to this retiree coverage.
 That's because we must coordinate any other coverage you have with your benefits under our plan.
-(For more information about how our coverage works when you have other insurance, see Section 7 in this chapter.)
+For more information about how our coverage works when you have other insurance, see Section 7 in this chapter.

-Once each year, we will send you a letter that lists any other medical or drug insurance coverage that we know about.
+Once each year, we will send you a letter that lists any other medical insurance coverage that we know about.
 Please read over this information carefully.
 If it is correct, you don't need to do anything.
-If the information is incorrect, or, if you have other coverage that is not listed, please call Customer Service (phone numbers are printed on the back cover of this booklet).
+If the information is incorrect, or if you have other coverage that is not listed, please call Member Services.
+Phone numbers are printed on the back cover of this booklet.

-Section 6.
-We protect the privacy of your personal health information
+SECTION 6 We protect the privacy of your personal health information

-We make sure that your health information is protected
+Section 6.1 We make sure that your health information is protected